TSI Assessment

 • Scores from ACT tests taken before and after 2/15/23 can be combined.

-• Mixing or combining scores from the SAT administered prior to March 2016 and the SAT administered March 2016 and later, is not allowable.
+• Mixing or combining scores from the SAT administered prior to March 2016 and the SAT administered March 2016 and later, is not allowed.

 • HiSET will no longer administer tests after 8/31/2021 in Texas.
 Therefore, any tests taken after the 8/31/2021 test date will not be useable for the TSI exemption.

-• The following are the current sets of score ranges.
-You have completed Texas Success Initiative requirements for a subject area if you earn the minimum score listed in the charts and date ranges below.
+You have completed Texas Success Initiative requirements for a subject area if you earn the minimum score listed in the charts below.

 Assessment English, Language Arts & Reading (ELAR) Math

-TSI Assessment 945 and an Essay of 5 or more
+TSI Assessment 945 and an essay score of 5 or higher

 or

-Less than 945 and a Diagnostic Level of 5 or more and an Essay of 5 or more
+Less than 945 and a Diagnostic Level of 5 or more and an essay score of 5 or higher

 950